-Issue Potential cause Potential solution Feedback or "whistling" Is your earmold or dome inserted correctly in your ear?
+Issue Potential cause Potential solution Feedback or "whistling" Is your earmould or dome inserted correctly in your ear?
 Re-insert it.
 Is the volume very loud?
 Reduce the volume.
-Is the receiver wire broken or the earmold clogged?
+Is the receiver wire broken or the earmould clogged?
 Visit your hearing care professional.
 Are you holding an object (e.g. a hat or a telephone mouthpiece) close to the hearing aid?
 Move your hand away to create more space between the hearing aid and the object.
 Is your ear full of wax?
 Visit your physician.
-No sound Is the hearing aid turned on?
+No sound Is the hearing aid turned off?
 Turn it on.
 Is the hearing aid charged?
 Charge the hearing aid.
-(See the user manual for your charger.)
+(See the user guide for your charger.)
 Is the hearing aid charger charged?
-Charge the hearing aid charger.
+(Rechargeable model) Charge the hearing aid charger.
 (See the user guide for your charger.)
-Is the receiver wire broken or the earmold clogged?
-Consult your hearing care professional.
+Is the receiver wire broken or the earmould clogged?
+Visit your hearing care professional.
 Is your ear full of wax?
 Visit your physician.

-Issue Potential cause Potential solution Battery drains very quickly.Did you leave your hearing aid on for periods of time?
-Always turn off your hearing aids when yo are not using them, e.g. during the night.
+Issue Potential cause Potential solution Battery drains very quickly.
+Did you leave your hearing aid switched on for long periods of time?
+Always turn off your hearing aids when you are not using them, or place them in the charger for charging.
+Your batteries will drain faster when you use wireless functions like streaming from your smart device or from your TV with our TV streamer.
 Is the hearing aid 3-4 years old?
 Visit your hearing care professional.
-Hearing aid is not charging Is the hearing aid sitting correctly in the charger?
+Hearing aid is not charging Is the hearing aid correctly inserted in the charger?
 Reinsert the hearing aid in the charger.
 (See the user guide for your charger.)
-Is the hearing aid charger charged or plugged into a power source?
+Is the hearing aid charger charged (Premium charger only) or plugged into a power source?
 Charge the hearing aid charger.
 (See the user guide for your charger.)